panzi/oembedendpoints/README.md

 If you wonder why I didn't just use regular expressions: It's because the regular expression syntax is different in every programming language.
 However, this pattern language should be easy to convert to regular expressions.
-See an example of how this can be done in `oembedregistry.js`.
+In fact I do this for JavaScript compatible regular expressions.
+See `make.js`, `oembedregistry.js` and `endpoints-regexp.json`.

 Sources
 -------